hpc-cofc/documentation/using-the-hpc/how-to-use/execute-a-job/README.md

 #SBATCH --mem=180G          # Use as much as 180GB memory per node

 module list                 # will list modules loaded by default.
-In our case, it will be GNU8 compilers and OpenMPI3 MPI libraries module swap openmpi3/3.1.3 mpich/3.3  # swap the MPI library from the default 'openmpi3/3.1.3' to 'mpich/3.3'. module list                 # will list modules loaded; we'll just use this to check that the modules we selected are indeed loaded pwd                         # prints current working directory date                        # prints the date and time
+In our case, it will be GNU8 compilers and OpenMPI3 MPI libraries module swap openmpi3 mpich  # swap the MPI library from the default 'openmpi3' to 'mpich'. module list                 # will list modules loaded; we'll just use this to check that the modules we selected are indeed loaded pwd                         # prints current working directory date                        # prints the date and time